mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

   git remote add wiki ssh://git@bc.g-node.org:[port]/BernsteinConference/[repo].wiki.git
   ```

-- copy `assets` and `banners` directories from a previous conference to the "posters" repository, commit and push
+- copy `assets` and `banners` directories from the "gin.g-node.org/G-Node/gin-bc20:/config/gogs/public" directory to the "galleries/posters" repository, commit and push.
   - these are required for the banners on the poster topic pages and poster topic thumbnails
-  - the images can also be found in the gin.g-node.org/G-Node/BC20data repository.

 - for the poster thumbnail conversion to work, you need
   - imagemagick installed